 And quite frankly, that’s something we as an audience need to see, too.
 We need for Oliver to show us that he can change; that he can do what he has promised Felicity he will do which is let her in 100 percent.

 I understand the focus on Oliver’s emotional reaction to the situation – this is his show – but Felicity’s reaction and how she’s handling this is just as important.
-She’s not someone who’s willing to sit by and
+She’s not someone who’s willing to sit by and do nothing.

 So Felicity made the difficult decision to leave Team Arrow, though we all know this is only temporary.
 After all, we know that there are two things in her life that give her meaning (as she’s said): Oliver and this mission.
 And right now Felicity is going to experience life without those two things for a little bit until something forces her back.
 I’m thinking that the “death” is going to be the catalyst in bringing her back to the team.
 Perhaps she blames herself for who dies because she wasn’t there to help?
 Regardless, it’s all about her in that journey.
 She’s so much more than a love interest.